-Pharmaceuticals (biopharmaceuticals, drugs, medicines) are defined as any substance intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease or any substance (other than food) intended to affect the structure or function of the body.
-Drugs are produced in forms such as pills, tablets, capsules, vials, ointments, powders, solutions and suspensions.
+The U.S. Trade Aministration’s 2016 Top Markets Report Pharmaceuticals defines pharmaceuticals (biopharmaceuticals, drugs, medicines) as “any substance intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease or any substance (other than food) intended to affect the structure or function of the body.
+Drugs are produced in forms such as pills, tablets, capsules, vials, ointments, powders, solutions and suspensions.”

-Biologics (biotech drugs, biological drugs, biopharmaceuticals) include a wide range of products such as vaccines, therapeutic proteins, blood and blood components and tissues.
+Accoding to the International Trade Administration, “biologics (biotech drugs, biological drugs, biopharmaceuticals) include a wide range of products such as vaccines, therapeutic proteins, blood and blood components and tissues.
 In contrast to chemically synthesized drugs, which have a well-defined structure and can be thoroughly verified, biologics are derived from living material (human, animal, microorganism or plant) and are vastly larger and more complex in structure.
-Biologic medicines are revolutionizing the treatment of cancer and autoimmune disorders and are critical to the future of the industry.
+Biologic medicines are revolutionizing the treatment of cancer and autoimmune disorders and are critical to the future of the industry.”

-Biosimilars (follow-on biologics) are versions of biologic products that reference the originator product in applications submitted for marketing approval to a regulatory body.
+The International Trade Administration defines biosimilars (follow-on biologics) as versions of biologic products that reference the originator product in applications submitted for marketing approval to a regulatory body.
 Gaining regulatory approval in developed markets is far more complex for biosimilars than for chemical generics and may involve costly clinical trials.
 Those that succeed will also have to compete with the originator companies that are unlikely to exit the market.
 The biosimilars market is expected to increase significantly with an approval pathway now available in the United States.
 Prices of biosimilars may not be drastically cheaper than their patented counterparts.

 Analysts are predicting a global growth rate for the pharma industry of 6.3 percent compound annual growth rate (CAGR) through 2022, up from 5 percent for the 2014-2020 period.